mui/material-ui/packages/zero-runtime/README.md

 ## Getting started

 Zero-runtime supports Next.js and Vite with future support for more bundlers.
 You must install the corresponding plugin, as shown below.

+### Why this project exists?

+The initial motivator to work on this zero-runtime CSS-in-JS package was to improve Material UI's performance when it comes to styling.
+That's been a frequent pain point we've heard about ever since we introduced Emotion in v5.
+But another reason a zero-runtime styling solution is excellent for the future of Material UI is compatibility with React Server Components (RSCs).

+All components must support this new pattern; today, most components would naturally apply.
+Emotion is the only blocker for those that don't (the layout components, such as Box, Typography, Stack, etc.).
+Additionally, restructuring the way we develop themes is also needed to comply with RSCs, given they need to be passed through a Provider component that typically uses React Context, which is not supported.

 ### Next.js